 - Activate the previous version of WooCommerce.

-There is one big caveat to this — you need to check and see if the version of the WooCommerce database has been updated or not.
-More often than not, it will be with each version of WooCommerce, meaning you’ll also need to restore the WooCommerce database from the previous version of WooCommerce to make sure everything works fine.
+There is one big caveat to this — mentioned in step two, you need to check and see if the version of the WooCommerce database has been updated or not.
+More often than not, it will be with each version of WooCommerce, meaning you’ll also need to restore your database from the previous version of WooCommerce to make sure everything works as it should.

-This is why we highly recommend you have a staging environment setup to test new releases of mission critical software like WooCommerce.
-See our docs on How to Update Your Site.
+This is why we highly recommend you have backups in place alongside a staging environment to test new releases of mission critical software like WooCommerce.
+See Updating WooCommerce for more information.

 Uninstalling WooCommerce ↑ Back to top

-- If you need to remove ALL WooCommerce data, including products, order data, etc., you need to be able to modify the site’s wp-config.php file and add a constant and set it as true.
+- If you need to remove ALL WooCommerce data, including products, order data, etc., you need to be able to modify the site’s wp-config.php file to set a constant as true.

 Open your site’s wp-config file and add